 Your campus is always changing.
 Whether it’s a new wing of the library, additional lab for engineering students or a student center arranged with a lot more space between computers, odds are you’ve had to move, add or remove machines over the last year.

 How do you communicate those changes to students?

 These 10 colleges and universities are using LabMaps–live maps of available computers on campus to show students exactly where they can find the computer they need now.

-LabMaps are an easy way to help students find open computers.
-Backed by LabStats’ real-time data, a LabMap is a custom map of a computer lab with three dynamic icons that show when a computer is available, in use or offline.
+LabMaps are an easy way to help students find available computers in real time.
+Backed by LabStats’ real-time data, a LabMap is a custom map of your space with three dynamic icons that show when a computer is available, in use or offline.

-LabMaps are easy to build, just drop the dynamic icons onto your floorplan or a simple drawing.
+LabMaps are easy to build, just drop the dynamic icons onto your floor plan or a simple map.
 You can also get creative and add software icons, study spaces and future expansion plans.

 Check out these 10 examples of LabMaps made by LabStats customers.